edchao/edchao.github.io/_posts/2018-03-09-dropbox-mobile-redesign.markdown

 <img class="lazy" data-original="{{edchao.github.io}}/assets/img_dbxmobile_folders.jpg" />
 </figure>

 There is a common preconception that folders in Dropbox are for storing finished work.
 But for our most effective users, folders are shareable spaces for collaboration.
 To better communicate this value, a new prominent header now exposes sharing and membership as well as a handful of other high-touch features.
-The result of this change was a 20% increase in in-band sharing and a 10% increase in link shares.

 ---